carolinelarry/web_design_challenge.github.io/README.md

 ## Latitude Analysis Dashboard

 I created a visualization dashboard website using visualizations from previous repositories.
-Specifically, we'll be plotting weather data.
+Specifically, I'll be plotting weather data.

-In building this dashboard, we'll create individual pages for each plot and a means by which we can navigate between them.
+In building this dashboard, I created individual pages for each plot and a means by which a user can navigate between them.
 These pages will contain the visualizations and their corresponding explanations.
-We'll also have a landing page, a page where we can see a comparison of all of the plots, and another page where we can view the data used to build them.
+I'll also have a landing page, a page where the user can see a comparison of all of the plots, and another page where they can view the data used to build them.

 ## Website Layout